dsrnk/dsrnk/README.md

 - 👋 Hi, I’m Durga Saran
 - I’m interested in Observability, DevSecOps, Cloud Security.
 - I’m currently working with Dynatrace, implementing Dynatrce & creating observability practices for clients
-- I’m looking to collaborate on Observability & DevSecOps Practices on AWS, AZURE,GCP, OCI
+- I’m looking to collaborate on Observability & DevSecOps Practices on Hybrid - Multi Clouds.
 - 📫 Reach me twitter : durgasaran_
+- LinkedIn : durgasaran

 <!---
 dsrnk/dsrnk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.